 CDUKs approach to business is constructive, collaborative and challenging as we are convinced that the business community offers one of the most effective routes to finding sustainable solutions to the world's pressing developmental & environmental challenges.
 We believe our vision can be achieved to maximum effect by working in partnership with business and by harnessing the influence, expertise, and financial support of companies committed to developmental & sustainable business practices.

-CDUK will enter into partnership if the engagement provides a ‘strategic fit’ to CDUK’s key objectives and will set clear and measurable objectives to provide a framework for corporate developmental & environmental improvement as part of the decision making process for agreeing a new engagement.
+CDUK will enter into partnership if the engagement provides a ‘strategic fit’ to CDUK’s key objectives and will set clear and measurable objectives as part of the decision making process for agreeing a new engagement.

 CDUK reserve the right to withdraw from any relationship at the Chairman’s discretion following an unresolved breakdown in communication.